 Difference Between Kibana vs Splunk

-Kibana is an open source visualization and exploration tool used for application monitoring, log analysis, time-series analysis applications.
-It also provides in-built features like statistical graphs (histograms, pie charts, line graphs, etc).
-It is a part of ELK stack, therefore it also provides inbuilt integration with Elasticsearch search engine.
-Splunk is visualization software that is used for analyzing logs and machine-generated data, application monitoring, security and web applications.
-It can represent the data in its inbuilt dashboards, graphs, etc..
+Kibana is an open-source visualization and exploration tool used for application monitoring, log analysis, time-series analysis applications.
+It also provides in-built features like statistical graphs (histograms, pie charts, line graphs, etc.).
+It is a part of the ELK stack; therefore, it also provides inbuilt integration with the Elasticsearch search engine.
+Splunk is visualization software used to analyse logs and machine-generated data, application monitoring, security, and web applications.
+It can represent the data in its inbuilt dashboards, graphs, etc.